 Our success depends largely upon the continued services of our key executive officers.
 In particular, two of our co-founders, Howard Lerman and Brian Distelburger, who serve as our Chief Executive Officer and President, respectively, are critical to our vision, strategic direction, feature innovation, culture and overall business success.
 We also rely on our leadership team in the areas of research and development, marketing, sales, services and general and administrative functions.
 From time to time, there may be changes in our executive management team resulting from the hiring or departure of executives, which could disrupt our business.
 For example during the quarter ended October 31, 2020, we announced changes to the leadership team for our sales and research and development functions, and the departure of these key executives may disrupt strategic initiatives of these functions.
-We do not have employment agreements with our executive officers or other key personnel that require them to continue to work for us for any specified period and, therefore, they could terminate their employment with us at any time.
-The loss of one or more of our executive officers or key employees could have a serious adverse effect on our business.
+We do not have employment agreements with our executive officers or other key personnel that require them to continue to work for us have a serious adverse effect on our business.